-On September 14th, the new Strong Customer Authentication will be enforced, and it will influence the way payments are handled.
+The new Strong Customer Authentication will be enforced, and it will influence the way payments are handled.
 MultiSafepay, as a collecting Payment Service Provider, implemented all the security and technical measures to abide to the new standard and to provide its clients with a safe and customer friendly payment environment.

 What is SCA?

 Strong Customer Authentication, as part of the PSD2, is initiated to improve customer authentication during the checkout phase of online purchases.
 Online transactions, and in particular credit card transactions, will need to undergo at least 2 authentication steps.
 Following the grace period MultiSafepay will monitor the issuer bank adoption and release the update when needed.

 3DS 2.0 will create a default and automated environment where credit card transactions can be assessed, controlled and managed by MultiSafepay and the issuer card bank.
 MultiSafepay will apply this change automatically for your transactions when required.
 It will allow online shops to abide to the SCA guidelines at all times and to decrease fraudulent chargebacks.